wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Memory Usage and the Garbage Collector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RoboRIO is a severely memory-constrained runtime environment and the Java garbage collector has to run to keep memory usage to a reasonable level.
+The roboRIO is a severely memory-constrained runtime environment and the Java garbage collector has to run to keep memory usage to a reasonable level.
 The garbage collector will have to pause the robot program in order to free unused objects, which manifests as loop overruns and potentially jittery controls.
 To avoid this issue, allocate as few ``Measure`` objects as possible in areas of code that will run periodically, such as in a Command's ``execute`` or a Subsystem's ``periodic`` method.
 If you still want to use units in hot areas of the code, a special ``MutableMeasure`` class is available. ``MutableMeasure`` allows the internal state of the object to be updated (such as with the results arithmetic operations) to avoid allocating new objects.
 If the object will be exposed as part of a public API method, have that method return a regular ``Measure`` in its signature to prevent other areas of the code (or users, if it's part of a library) from modifying your internal state.

 Revisiting the arm example from above: